Architectural Technology

 The graduate has reliably demonstrated the ability to:

-- prepare, read, interpret, and revise drawings, and other graphical representations used in building projects;
+- prepare, analyze, and revise drawings and other graphical representations to support the design and completion of building projects;

-- prepare estimates of time, costs, and quantity, and participate in the tendering process;
+- prepare time, costs, and quantity estimates to contribute to a scheduling and tendering process;

-- collaborate with and coordinate information from structural, mechanical, and electrical building systems professionals;
+- consult and collaborate with members of professional disciplines, such as structural, mechanical, and electrical building systems to confirm technical information;

-- comply with the legal and ethical requirements of an architectural technologist in the practice of building design and construction;
+- comply with the legal, professional, and regulatory requirements, as well as established standards and current building codes, in the practice of building design and construction;

-- use and evaluate current and emerging technology to support building projects;
+- implement and use current and emerging technologies to manage documents and information to support the construction and design of building projects;

 Practical Experience